JujuAdams/protect-your-savefiles/README.md

 If we encrypt the hash then it solves the flaw we identified.
 If someone changes the savefile then tries to recalculate the hash to fool the game they'll get a different hash to what the game is expecting.
 Only the game can create HMAC hashes that are authentic which is exactly what we want.

+*\* The HMAC algorithm is formally defined in 1997's RFC2104.
+You can find the specification here: https://tools.ietf.org/html/rfc2104*

 &nbsp;

 So, how do we use HMAC?
 The HMAC algorithm itself is relatively simple.
 Here it is as a compact definition: